stixx/tradetracker-api-client/README.md

 $authentication = new Authentication(
     12345, // The customer id
     'passphrase', // The passphrase
-    true, // Whether to not allow changes
-    'en_GB', // The locale to be used for results. false // Whether to receive demo results.
+    true, // Whether to not allow changes (optional) 'en_GB', // The locale to be used for results. (optional) false // Whether to receive demo results. (optional) );
-);
 ```